Vladimir Minorsky: Life and career

-From 1915-17 he served as Chargé d'affaires in the Russian Legation at Tehran.
-As the Bolshevik Revolution of 1917 made problematic his return to Russia, in 1919 he moved to Paris where he worked at the Russian Embassy.
-There his expertise in Middle Eastern and Caucasian affairs was useful during the Versaille and Trianon peace settlements.
+From 1915 to 1917 he served as chargé d'affaires in the Russian Legation at Tehran, Persia.
+As the Bolshevik Revolution of 1917 made problematic his return to Russia, in 1919 he moved to Paris, France where he worked at the Russian Embassy.
+There, his expertise in Middle Eastern and Caucasian affairs was useful during the Versailles and Trianon peace settlements.

-In 1923 he began to lecture on Persian literature at the École nationale des langues orientales vivantes, where he subsequently taught Turkish and Islamic history.
-In 1930 he was named Oriental Secretary to the 1931 International Exhibition of Persian Art at Burlington House, London, and in 1932 was made lecturer in Persian at London's School of Oriental Studies.
+In 1923 he began to lecture on Persian literature at the École nationale des langues orientales vivantes, where he subsequently taught Turkology and Islamic studies.
+In 1930 he was named Oriental Secretary to the 1931 International Exhibition of Persian Art at Burlington House, London, and in 1932 was made lecturer in Persian at the School of Oriental and African Studies (SOAS), University of London.
 In 1933 he became Reader in Persian Literature and History, University of London; Professor of Persian in 1937; and in 1944 retired.
-During World War II, SOAS had evacuated to Christ's College, University of Cambridge, and there the Minorskys retired apart from a year (1948–49) at Fuad University, Cairo.
+In 1934, Minorsky was one of the distinguished participants in the Ferdowsi Millenary Celebration in Tehran, Imperial State of Persia.
+During World War II, SOAS had evacuated to University of Cambridge, and there the Minorskys retired apart from a year (1948–49) at Fuad University in Cairo, Kingdom of Egypt.

-In 1934 Minorsky was one of the distinguished participants in the Ferdowsi Millenary Celebration in Tehran.

-In 1960 Minorsky was invited by the Soviet Academy of Sciences to attend the meeting of the Twenty-Third International Congress of Orientalists in Moscow.
+In 1960, Minorsky was invited by the Soviet Academy of Sciences to attend the meeting of the Twenty-Third International Congress of Orientalists in Moscow, but he never returned in Russia after the Bolshevik Revolution.
 After his death, his ashes were interred in the Novodevichy Cemetery, which was reserved exclusively for outstanding artists, literary men, composers, scholars, etc.; the bulk of his personal library was given to Leningrad.

 Minorsky received numerous honors during his lifetime, including being made a Corresponding Fellow of the British Academy, 1943, Honorary Member of the Société Asiatique of Paris, 1946, and Doctor honoris causa of the University of Brussels, 1948.